Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 - color of the skin;

-Term, active babies with adequate breathing, loud crying and normal motor activity do not need resuscitation.
-They are laid out on the mother's belly, dried and covered with a dry diaper.
-Rehabilitation of the upper respiratory tract is carried out by wiping the mucous membranes of the child's mouth and nose.
+Term active infants with adequate breathing, loud cry and normal physical activity do not require resuscitation.
+They are placed on the mother's stomach, dried and covered with a dry diaper.
+Sanitation of the upper respiratory tract is carried out by wiping the mucous membranes of the child’s mouth and nose.

-Indications for further assessment of the condition of the newborn and determination of the need for intervention:
+Indications for further assessment of the newborn's condition and determination of the need for intervention:

-1. Meconium contamination of amniotic fluid or newborn skin.
+1. Contamination of amniotic fluid or skin of a newborn with meconium.

 2. Absence or decrease in the child’s response to stimulation.